 Please know that not every applicant is accepted, no matter how strong their apparent qualifications, and Grand Chapter has a firm policy of never giving reasons should an application be declined.
 Some common reasons for a rejected application include reliance on dubious honours and titles, questionable academic qualifications, or a sparse record of charitable or public service.
+While the minimum age for admission under our Charter is 21, it is rare that an applicant will have had the time to display the required level of accomplishments at that age.
 Almost a third of all applications are declined, because of the above or due to not having first made inquiries or provided information prior to being invited to submit a Petition.

 Can I enter The Order of Saint Joachim at a rank higher than Knight Expectant?

 In keeping with the knightly traditions of humility and service, all members are expected to enter the Order at the rank of Knight Expectant, also referred to as Postulant.
 It is very rare for a new member to be granted dispensation to enter directly as a Knight.
 Hereditary Princes and others with high civil or military rank have not found it derogatory to their position or dignity to enter the Order at the lowest level.
 Knights Expectant may expect to advance in the Order with service.
 Because of its small membership and few ranks, most members of The Order will remain Knights or Dames throughout their life in The Order.